-Soledad – Salinas Valley State Prison (SVSP) administrators are investigating the death of a inmate as a homicide.
-On October 11, 2010, custody staff found an inmate unresponsive in his cell.
-The inmate was pronounced dead at 8:51 a.m.
+Soledad – Salinas Valley State Prison (SVSP) administrators are investigating the death of an inmate as a possible homicide.
+On March 6, 2012, custody staff found Inmate Damon Valery unresponsive inside his cell.
+Life-saving measures were initiated immediately and Valery was transported to a local hospital.
+However, he succumbed to his injuries and was pronounced dead at 06:08 a.m.

-SVSP staff notified the Office of the Inspector Genera, which is at the facility.
-Investigators from the Monterey County Sheriff’s Department have been contacted on the suspicious death.
+SVSP staff notified the Office of the Inspector General which has dispatched an investigator to the institution.
+Investigators from the Monterey County Sheriff’s Department were contacted regarding the suspicious death and are on site.

 For immediate release